 - Laminate flooring swells – Larger surface areas affected by moisture will cause the floorboard to expand and create a hump-like shape.

-In either case, there is a way to repair it without having to rip it up altogether.
+In either case, there is a way to repair it without tearing it up altogether.
+However, you need to follow each step carefully for long-lasting results.
+Therefore, below is a detailed guide to solving the issue.

-First, you want to inspect the entire floor around and adjacent to the affected area to identify:
+First, you must inspect the entire floor around and adjacent to the affected area to identify the following:

 - The source of the moisture